 A slow easy back trolling pattern would keep all the lines from tangling in the propeller, which also kept the kids toward the front of the boat.

-The short shank hook also allows the bait to be butted up against the hooks keeper which kept it pretty much weed free when targeting game fish on the opening day emerging weed beds.
-The light 1/16 ouncw Sink’n jig we used, along with a long-line presentation, kept the bait away from the boat in the calm, extremely clear water conditions.
+The short shank hook also allows the bait to be butted up against the hook’s keeper which kept it pretty much weed-free when targeting game fish on the opening day emerging weed beds.
+The light 1/16 ounce Sink’n jig we used, along with a long-line presentation, kept the bait away from the boat in the calm, extremely clear water conditions.
 This technique also kept the kids from constantly being tangled.
 It worked really well.

 So how did the big opening day fishing adventure with the grandkids go?
 Darn good!
-The 4-year-old hooked a real nice walleye on the jig and shiner combo.
+The 4-year-old hooked a really nice walleye on the jig and shiner combo.
 The fish never made it inside the boat, but the battle was epic.
-The older kids got to battle some small northerns which were landed and released after some serious chaotic screams of delight.
+The older kids got to battle some small northern which were landed and released after some serious chaotic screams of delight.